NotePlan/plugins/jgclark.Summaries/README.md

 Note: sparklines won't show for periods of time greater than 31 days -- they just get too wide for most devices.

 ## weeklyStatsToCSV command
 This is a niche command!
-It generates stats for the specified mentions and hashtags over a period of consecutive weeks, and write out as a CSV table to 'Summaries/weekly_stats'.
+It generates stats for the specified mentions and hashtags over a period of consecutive weeks, and write out as a CSV file to 'Plugins/data/jgclark.Summaries/weekly_stats.csv'.
 This is designed to be used by third-party graphing tools.

 The relevant settings for this command are:
 - Chart Duration (in weeks): e.g. 26.
-If no number is given, the plugin will generate a sensible longish period up to 1 year.
+If this is set to 0, the plugin will generate a sensible longish period up to 1 year.
+Note, that this is the number of completed weeks.
+Normally, the current incomplete week will be added.
 - Items to Chart: Comma-separated list of @mentions or #hashtags to chart.
-Note: currently they will share the same scaling on the Y-axis.

 ## To do
 - now NotePlan has begun to make HTML content possible, I wish to create proper charts/graphs of numeric summaries.
 (The 'ASCII art' sparklines were an interim step towards this.)